Roger Rasheed: Media

 Rasheed regularly commentated both men's and women's matches in the Australian Open for the Seven Network between 2007 and 2018.
 In particular, Rasheed was known for his court-side commentary and special analysis.

 He now works for the broadcaster Nine Network whilst working for the Tennis Australia world feed in an expert commentary role.
 In 2024 he worked for the Australian Broadcasting Corporation in their radio commentary.

 Foundation

 In addition, Rasheed has launched the Roger Rasheed Sports Foundation a not for profit organisation which focuses on children's health across socioeconomic and geographic boundaries.
 Greg Norman is the Foundation's patron.
 The organisation's first project is developing the Rajah Street Community Reserve in the City of Marion, Adelaide.

 Personal life

 Roger was born to Druze immigrants Najeeb Rasheed and Ibithaj Majid.
 His father was born in Beit Mery in 1934.
 He is Australian of Lebanese descent.
 Born in Adelaide, Rasheed played Australian rules football, including seven games in the South Australian National Football League (SANFL) with the Sturt Football Club.
 He also tried to coach the Pembroke School football team.
 He is a keen supporter of the Port Adelaide Football Club in the Australian Football League (AFL).

+He is the father of India Rasheed, a player in the AFL Women's (AFLW).